Sustainable Tourism

 Latest News

-Tourism Fiji launched their new Corporate Plan 2024-2027, developed with support from PSDI.
+Papua New Guinea Tourism Promotion Authority launched the new National Tourism Policy 2025-2045 , developed with support from PSDI.

 Key Publications